 Week 5: How can cities and regions keep and attract educated and skilled workers?
-(How have cities repelled skilled workers?)
+How have cities repelled skilled workers?
 Just how far should policymakers go to attract these works?
 What is the role of social networks - acting entirely in the private sector - in supporting regional growth?

 Lecture 5.1: In Week 1 we defined a production function that includes technology.
 This week we will define the relationship between talent and production.
 Has the relationship between talent (skills) and regional growth increased in recent years?
 How about wages net of housing and regional growth?
 We will explore the vital role of housing supply in supporting labor productivity growth.
-We will explore the race 2017-2018 competition for Amazon's second headquarters and discuss why cities would be so willing to freely hand out economic incentives to Amazon and other large companies.
-We will seek to understand the importance of addressing the socially progressive views and the lifestyle demands of most high-skill workers.
+We will seek to understand the lifestyle demands of most high-skill workers.
 This week will be critical in understanding how agglomerating talent into cities drives growth, why a handful of American cities are fast leaving the rest behind, and why this divergence is reaching crisis levels.